Brief Background |

 A vendor in India also produced an unknown number of postcards with designs printed in rather poor quality on the left side of the address side of the card priced at a usurious 3.99 euros each (Fig 39).
 A side note: it was EuroBooksIndia of Mumbai that in 2008 published the first English translations of the 11 Quick & Flupke books by Hergé, which are still not available in the rest of the world.

-In conjunction with an International Comic Strip Salon (Exhibition), Romania issued a 50-bani domestic mail envelope on October 13, 2005 with a colorful illustration on the left picturing many comic strip characters along with Tintin’s moon rocket taking off from their midst (Fig. 40).
+In conjunction with an International Comic Strip Salon (Exhibition), Romania issued a 50-bani domestic mail envelope on October 13, 2005 with a colorful illustration on the left picturing many comic strip characters.
+Tintin is hiding in the right center and his moon rocket is blasting off above the crowd (Fig. 40).
 There are no known FDCs of this piece.

 Another excellent quality but totally fake souvenir sheet was probably also produced by Stampdile in 2004.
 The text on the sheet in is Russian and reads, loosely translated, "75 Years of the Belgian Hero in European Comic Books, Tintin" (Fig. 42).
 Some on-line sellers are optimistically pricing this fake souvenir sheet at almost $70.00!